MicrochipTech/AzureDemo_RNWF/avr128db48_rnwf02/IoT_Central_Individual_Enrollment.md

 1. Select the Devices menu, and click the "+ New" button
 <img src="./media/CreateNewDeviceButton.png" alt="A screenshot of a new Device button" />

-2. Use the device certificate Common Name for the Device ID  (e.g. `MyDevice` that is used in the example chain of trust).
+2. Use the device certificate Common Name for the Device ID.
 This pairing is how the certificate is matched to the device during registration.
 The *Device name* can be changed to a friendly name, or left the same as the *Device ID*.

     <img src="./media/CreateNewDevice.png" alt="A screenshot of a new Device Dialog" width = 550/>